Chapter 1: Junction Fourteen

 She collected the assignment slip and was gone — toward the deep levels where Junction 14 waited.

 The office found its morning rhythm.
-She did not think about the third drawer.
+Dorren did not think about the third drawer.
 She thought about Tessa — pressing her palms against the primary conduit, writing a report precise and verifiable and confined to the junction she’d been assigned.

 She had chosen Tessa for this reason.

 Beneath that thought, a pressure that had nothing to do with the pipe network.
-Cold, specific, growing heavier with each day she carried it.
+Cold, specific, and growing heavier with each day she carried it.

 She picked up the next report.
 Annotated it in her tight, upright hand.
 The ink dried slowly on the page, and the third drawer stayed closed.